Daily Aeneid Art

 • Williams Translation: Type in the book and line numbers you need to access this slightly more readable translation online; some of the English text is hyperlinked to further online resources.

-26. Dryden Translation Plain: If all you want is a quickly readable translation of the Aeneid in English without all the hyperlinks, then the #1 Aeneid site in Google may be for you.
+27. Dryden Translation Plain: if all you want is a quickly readable translation of the Aeneid in English without all the hyperlinks, then the site that spent years at #1 Aeneid in Google for the Aeneid may be for you.
 The links are all dead; MIT obviously hasn't touched this page in years.

-29. A. S. Kline Translation: If you'd prefer a translation made in this millennium (but please recall that the millennium is rather young), this online version may be for you.
-This page is Kline's "Virgil Home," so you have to scroll past the Eclogues and Georgics (who wouldn't, to get more quickly to the Aeneid?).
+30. A. S. Kline Translation: If you'd prefer a translation made in this millennium (but please recall that the millennium is rather young), this online version may be for you.
+I have directed you to Kline's "Virgil: The Major Works," so you have to scroll past the Eclogues and Georgics (who wouldn't, to get more quickly to the Aeneid?).
 From there, you may select the book you wish or download the whole thing.
 Kline translates poetry because he values poetry, not to make a profit.
 As long as you keep the uses noncommercial, you may do whatever you wish with the text, so Xerox away, teachers living in fear of U.S. copyright laws!

 • A New Aeneid for the 21st Century":Richard Jenkyns reviews the Fagles translation in the London Times.
 Informative in its discussions of Greek versus Latin hexameters and its comparison of Fagles's work to Dryden's.